fringefilmsoz/SIP/tasks/ssh_access.md

 # Accessing the Pi using SSH

-If you installed Raspberry Pi OS using the Imager app as described in **Installing Raspberry Pi OS for SIP** you should now be able to access the Pi using Secure Shell \(SSH\) from a computer running one of the following operating systems:
+If you installed Raspberry Pi OS using the Imager app as described in **Installing Raspberry Pi OS for SIP**.
+Or if you have enabled SSH on the Pi, you should now be able to access the Pi using Secure Shell \(SSH\) from a computer running one of the following operating systems:

 -   Windows 10 with October 2018 Update or later
 -   Windows 11